akhin/microarchitecture-cheatsheet/README.md

 https://en.wikichip.org/wiki/WikiChip

 ## <a name="Licences">**Licences:**
-As for info and visuals coming from other sources, I provided references with links for all.
+As for info and visuals coming from other sources, I provided references with links.

 Everything else is completely free.